nielsvth/PIconnect/README.rst

 #########
-JanssenPI
+PIconnect
 #########

 A Python connector to the OSISoft PI AF SDK
 ========================================================

-JanssenPI provides a programmatic interface in Python to the OSISoft PI AF SDK.
+PIconnect provides a programmatic interface in Python to the OSISoft PI AF SDK.
-JanssenPI is a package which was built upon the PIconnect package to include additional functionality for working with Assets and (hierarchical) EventFrames.
+This package is a branch which was built upon the PIconnect package to include additional functionality for working with Assets and (hierarchical) EventFrames.
 It also provides added functionality for executing bulk queries.

-The basic introduction to working with the JanssenPI package is covered in the Tutorial below.
+The basic introduction to working with the PIconnect package is covered in the Tutorial below.

 * Free software: MIT license